Jesus’ hour had come

 Jesus told the Scribes and Pharisees that the ONLY SIGN He would give to prove that He was the Prophesied Messiah is the SIGN of Jonah, for as Jonah was in the belly of the whale 3 days and 3 nights, so will the son of Man be in the belly of the earth!

-Few “Christians” today have ever heard of the word ‘Quartodeciman’ let alone understand what it means.
+Few “Christians” today have ever heard of the word ‘Quartodeciman‘ let alone understand what it means.
 Yet to those Christians who lived in the last half of the second century A.D. it was very real.
 A great CONTROVERSY arose between the churches of the EAST and those of the WEST.
 This controversy became known by the name Quartodeciman.
-Quartomeciman is a term used to describe the practice in the early Church Celebrating Easter on the 14th of Nisan (also called Abib).
+Quartodeciman is the term used to describe the practice of Celebrating Easter on the 14th of Nisan (also called Abib) that was adopted by the early Church.
+The 14th of Nisan IS the JEWISH PASSOVER on the Hebrew Calendar.
+Our JEWISH MESSIAH, Jesus Christ was crucified on PASSOVER as the LAMB OF GOD who takes away the sin of the world.

 The TRUE Timeline of Jesus’ final days on earth